Sugiuma/Portfolio_Projects/E-commerce/README.md

 - Users receive a confirmation message upon successful order submission.

 ### Product Image Upload
-- Admins can upload product images, which are saved to the server and associated with the respective products.
+- Admin can upload product images, which are saved to the server and associated with the respective products.
 - Images are served from the `/static/uploads/` folder and displayed alongside product details.

 ### Responsive Design